Vasillo/ETPEM/README.md

 This mod was made possible by Lewinator.
 Thanks to GlizzyGladiator for assisting with bug testing.
-If you have any issues or bugs, please report them in the "issues" section on Github If you want to suggest any additions, You can contact Vasillo#1526 on discord.
+If you have any issues or bugs, please report them in the "issues" section on Github If you want to suggest any additions, Please join the discord. https://discord.gg/kR7g8Re